Hard-Stuff/OTA-Hub-example_project/README.md

 # OTA Hub (by Hard Stuff) - OTA directly from GitHub, Example

-This example project gets you set up with OTA Hub DIY, ready for Over-The-Air updates driven directly from your GitHub repo's releases, all for free.
+This example project gets you set up using OTA Hub with GitHub, ready for Over-The-Air updates driven directly from your GitHub repo's releases, all for free!

+You can follow along 95% of it for GitLab, just look for the `GitLab` if you want that.

 **OTA Hub** is designed to do one thing, and one thing only:

     Deliver Over-the-Air updates onto your ESP32/embedded devices directly from your code releases in an obvious, clean, light-weight way.

-**OTA Hub DIY** (this example) is for the hobbyists and small teams, directly grabbing release files from GitHub, involving as minimal setup as possible.
-It's completely open-source, and of course, free!

-**OTA Hub Pro** is for the experts and larger teams, providing you with a dashboard to have finer control over your release deployment, fleet management, greater flexibility, and even less setup!
-Find out more at [otahub.wordpress.com/](https://otahub.wordpress.com/).
+**OTA Hub** is a solution to enable building and hosting your firmware updates on Git (Hub or Lab) and accessing them simply on your ESP devices.
+That's this repo, and it's entirely open source.

+**OTA Hub Cloud** _(coming soon)_ is a cloud software that builds on that by enabling per-device provisioning, and data endpoints to plug into your stack.
+Think AWS IoT Core but massively simplified - great for hobbyists, prototyping, and startups.
+OTA Hub Cloud comes in both free and paid tiers.

+**What sucks about current systems**

+- OTA has long been a sore point in hobbyist and early-stage prototyping (e.g. startups), because while AWS and Blynk etc. offer OTA solutions, they all require so much set up, and crucially so much commitment that it hardle seems worth it.
+- Combine that with the weird insistence on drag and dropping `.bin` files into file upload ports, or constantly replacing the file in a dedicated S3 bucket - it becomes a mess bound to go wrong (and impossible to actually trace).

 ### Benefits over alternatives